 Principle 5: Developing the County Council's capacity, including the capability of its leadership and the individuals within it.
 Supporting Principles To meet the requirements of this Principle, Lancashire County Council will; This will be evidenced by: Developing the County Council's capacity Developing the capability of the County Council's leadership and other individuals Through the constitution set out a clear statement of the respective roles and responsibilities of the Council's Executive Committee and the Members individually.
 Set out a clear statement of the respective roles and responsibilities of the Council's other committees and senior officers.
 Have developed protocols to ensure effective communication between Council Members and officers in their respective roles.
 Have developed protocols to ensure that the Leader and Chief Executive negotiate their respective roles early in their relationship and that a shared understanding of roles and objectives is maintained.
 Set out the terms and conditions for remuneration of Members and officers and publish an Annual Pay policy statement in accordance with the requirements of the Localism Act 2011.
 Have determined a scheme of delegated and reserved powers within the constitution and ensure that the scheme is monitored and updated when required.
 Ensure that effective management arrangements are in place at the top of the organisation.
 Ensure the Chief Executive is responsible and accountable to the Council for all aspects of operational management.
-Ensure the S151 Officer is the Director of Financial resources and is a member of the Council's Management Team, with access to the Chief Executive and other members of the Constitution Annual Pay Policy Scheme of Delegation Interim Structures agreed Member Development Leadership Development Programme Personal Development Appraisals Member Development Programme Member Induction Working Group Ofsted Post Inspection Improvement Plan Scheme of delegation to officers Induction programme Health & Wellbeing Policy
+Constitution Annual Pay Policy Scheme of Delegation Leadership Development Programme Performance Engagement Reviews Member Development Strategy and Programme Member Induction Working Group Getting to Good Plan Special Educational Needs and Disabilities Improvement Plan Scheme of delegation to officers Induction programme Health & Wellbeing Policy Children's Partnership Board - Terms of reference Code of conduct training for councillors Companies - Articles of association, Directors duties, Directors induction packs,

-- leadership team. - Ensure the Section 151 Officer is responsible to the County Council for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control. - Have appointed a professionally qualified and experienced Director of Financial Resources, who will lead the promotion and delivery of good financial management, safeguarding public money and ensuring appropriate, economic, efficient and effective use of funds; together with professional accountability for finance staff throughout the County Council - Ensure the Monitoring Officer is responsible to the County Council for ensuring that the constitution is adhered to. - Assess the skills required by Members including the understanding of financial systems.
-We will agree a personal development plan to develop skills and address any training gaps, to enable roles to be carried out effectively. - We will assess the skills required by officers through the appraisal process and address any training gaps, to enable roles to be carried out effectively. - We will develop skills on a continuing basis to improve performance, including the ability to scrutinise and challenge and to recognise when outside expert advice is needed. - We will ensure that the statutory officers have the skills, resources and support necessary to perform effectively in their roles and that these roles are properly understood throughout the Council. - We provide the Director of Financial Resources with the resources, expertise and systems necessary to perform the role effectively within the County Counce • We will provide the Corporate Director (Delivery with the resources, expertise an necessary to perform the role effectively and respond to the last Ofsted inspection Operations and and systems within the Council --- ---
+- Ensure the Section 151 Officer is responsible to the County Council for ensuring that appropriate advice is given on all financial matters, for keeping proper financial records and accounts, and for maintaining an effective system of internal financial control. - Have appointed a professionally qualified and experienced Director of Finance who will lead the promotion and delivery of good financial management, safeguarding public money and ensuring appropriate, economic, efficient and effective use of funds; together with professional accountability for finance staff throughout the County Council - Ensure the Monitoring Officer is responsible to the County Council for ensuring that the constitution is adhered to. - Assess the skills required by Members including the understanding of financial systems.
+We will agree a personal development plan to develop skills and address any training gaps, to enable roles to be carried out effectively. - We will assess the skills required by officers through the performance engagement process and address any training gaps, to enable roles to be carried out effectively. - We will develop skills on a continuing basis to improve performance, including the ability to scrutinise and challenge and to recognise when outside expert advice is needed. - We will ensure that the statutory officers have the skills, resources and support necessary to perform effectively in their roles and that these roles are properly understood throughout the Council.